mtceballos/SIRENAdoc/_build/html/_sources/SIRENA.rst.txt

 :ref:`gennoisespec` also adds the ``BSLN0`` and ``NOISESTD`` keywords to the *NOISE* HDU in the *noise data* file.
 They store the mean and the standard deviation of the noise (by working with the long noise interval).

-If the noise spectrum or the weight matrixes are to be created from a data stream containing pulses, care should be taken with the parameters :option:`--scaleFactor`, :option:`--samplesUp` and :option:`--nSgms` responsible of the detection process.
+If the noise spectrum or the weight matrixes are to be created from a data stream containing pulses, care should be taken with the parameters :ref:`scaleFactor <scaleFactor_gennoisespec>`, :ref:`samplesUp <samplesUp_gennoisespec>` and :ref:`nSgms <nSgms_gennoisespec>` responsible of the detection process.

 .. _library: